History of the Hajj

 The hajj is a pilgrimage to Mecca performed by millions of Muslims every year, coming from all over the Muslim world.
 Its history goes back many centuries.
 The present pattern of the Islamic Hajj was established by Islamic prophet Muhammad, around 632 CE, who reformed the existing pilgrimage tradition of the pagan Arabs.
 According to Islamic tradition, the hajj dates from thousands of years earlier, from when Abraham, upon God's command, built the Kaaba (the "house of God").
-This cubic building is considered the most holy site in Islam and the rituals of the hajj include walking repeatedly around it.
+This cubic building is considered the most holy site in Islam and the rituals of the hajj include walking repeatedly around it (circumambulation).

 In medieval times, pilgrims would gather in cities like Basra, Damascus, and Cairo to go to Mecca in groups and caravans comprising tens of thousands of pilgrims.
 Some came from further afield in sailing ships.
 The Sultans of the Ottoman Empire supported the pilgrims, appointing the Amir al-Hajj ("Commander of the Hajj") to organise and lead the caravans.
 As other modes of transport including steamships and trains were introduced, pilgrims were able to make the trip to Mecca more quickly.

 The nomadic tribes of the desert – known as Bedouin – had been a persistent security issue for the hajj caravans.
 The annual pilgrimage offered pilgrims as well as professional merchants the opportunity to conduct various merchandising activities both on route and in Mecca, Damascus, and Cairo.
 Through its history, the hajj has influenced literature and art as pilgrims have written guides and created artistic depictions of the holy sites and rituals.